Maknee/maknee.github.io/ramblings/_posts/2026-01-26-Performance-Hints.md

 Estimation has and always will be important.
 It's one way to judge if your intuition is right or not (guess, run experiment, am i wrong).
 And most likely, for me, it's wrong.
 One tricky thing to spot is if something sounds right, but is wrong.
 Another habit that is hard to get is the "am I wrong" part, where I get lost in the sauce of doing something and then say "I'm done and ok yeah let's move on to the next thing" and not asking the question "was I wrong initially" to see where I went wrong in my estimations, which can trickle down to actually doing the thing properly.
 And I think this should apply generally to anything, but I haven't written and measured it outside of the work I do.

-Detailed example sections I find new to me and seemingly useful: "What to do when profiles are flat", "Code size considerations", "Parallelization and synchronization"
+Detailed example sections I find new to me and seemingly useful: "What to do when profiles are flat", "Code size considerations", "Parallelization and synchronization", "CLs that demonstrate multiple techniques"

 ## Side notes (my thoughts)